Lily Greenham: Composing and performing

+Teaching and later life

+Greenham was a visiting tutor at a number of educational establishments during her lifetime, including Morley College in London, North East London Polytechnic, and the internationally renowned Barry Summer School at the Glamorgan College of Education in Wales, where she taught on the Fundamentals of Creativity and Colour Kinetics courses, and other mixed media projects.
+Barry was famous for its pioneering approach to arts education that annually attracted students from around the world, with other courses offered in areas as diverse as Welsh literature, sailing, millinery, rugby and puppetry.
+Notable arts tutors included George Brecht, Jeffrey Steele, Patrick Hughes, Ann Sutton, and Tom Hudson.

 In later life Greenham increasingly devoted her time to writing, making art work using early computer graphics programmes and collaborating with film-makers, including Lis Rhodes & Jo Davis on Hang On A Minute (1983), part of a series of short films created for Channel 4.
 Greenham died on 31 October 2001 in London, aged 77.

+Legacy

 Lingual Music, a double CD collection of her work, was released by Paradigm Discs in 2007, with liner notes from composer Michael Parsons.
-Her only published book of poems, Tune in to Reality!, was republished by Distance No Object in 2022, having originally appeared in 1974 as an edition of around 100 copies through Bob Cobbing’s Writers Forum.
-Her archive is now held at Goldsmiths, University of London.
+Her only published book of poems, Tune in to Reality!, was republished by Distance No Object in 2022, having originally appeared in 1974 as an edition of around 100 copies through Bob Cobbing's Writers Forum.
+Her archive of audio recordings, artworks and papers is now held in the Special Collections at Goldsmiths, University of London, having been rescued from her council flat following her death, and subsequently looked after, by close friends and colleagues Hugh Davies, Michael Parsons, Max Eastley and former husband Peter Greenham.

+The first large-scale retrospective exhibition of her sound and visual work - Lily Greenham: An Art of Living - opened at the Badischer Kunstverein in Karlsruhe, Germany, on 8 March 2024 (running until 26 May).
+It marked the centenary of her birth and was realised in collaboration with Goldsmiths, University of London and the journal Bricks from the Kiln.

+On 16 September 2025 two memorial plaques, or 'snublesten' ("stumbling stones"), were installed outside Greenham's former childhood home in the Charlottenlund district of Copenhagen in commemoration of Greenham (under her childhood name of Lily Henriette Pfiffer-Madsen) and her mother Rena Pfiffer-Madsen's persecution by Nazi authorities in Denmark during the Second World War.